coderx400/sota-mapper/README.md

 - when using the Add button to add a new map item, the min/max extents of the data are re-computed so the rendering doesn't get wonky as you add items when building a new map
+- empty map file is now tolerated and handled correctly, this allows running the app with an empty map file and adding all items using the Add button and now (for real this time!) never having to manually enter any coordinates

 2016.09.11, v1.3
 - added TopMost checkbox, checking it will attempt to keep the window on top